 During divorce proceedings, Alabama courts typically look at all debt accrued before and during the marriage.
 But how does Alabama handle student loan debt?
-Read Charlotte Christian Law’s blog to learn more about what happens to student loan debt after a divorce.
+Read The Law Offices of Charlotte Christian and Associates’s blog to learn more about what happens to student loan debt after a divorce.

 What is student loan debt?

 While it may seem like a simple concept, let’s discuss what student loan debt looks like.
 When you take out a loan to cover the cost of your education, you have to pay back the money you borrowed and any additional interest that may have accrued.